 - The plaintiff may only file a lawsuit if he or she suffered actual harm, or some kind of measurable injury or economic loss.
 If there is no harm, there is no claim.

 - Finally, the plaintiff must provide sufficient evidence to show the court that his or her damages were the direct results of the defendant’s negligence and not some other cause.

-Your attorney will help you gather the necessary evidence for building a strong case.
+Your motorcycle accident attorney will help you gather the necessary evidence for building a strong case.
 This could include statements from eyewitnesses, collecting traffic camera data, or even subpoenaing an at-fault driver’s cell phone records to prove he or she was texting behind the wheel.
 The burden of proof that you must meet for a successful case is enough evidence to show that the other party is more likely than not at fault.

 - Medical expenses.
 Plaintiffs can claim the costs of all past and future medical expenses related to the crash, including hospital bills, surgery fees, rehabilitation costs, medical device costs (such as crutches or wheelchairs), and prescription costs.